Functional Mixtures-of-Experts: Experimental study

 Motivated by the above results, on direction of identifying the periods of time of the year that truly have an effect on prediction, we implement the iFME model with $K=2$, and the derivative levels $d_1$ and $d_2$ are set to be the zeroth and the third derivatives.
 The reason for the choices of $d_1$ and $d_2$ is that the penalization on the zeroth derivative would take into account zero ranges in the expert and gating functions, while the penalization on the third derivative, would take into account the smoothness for the changes between the periods of times in the functions.
 The obtained results are shown in Figure \ref{Figure: iFME on CW K2}.
 As we can see, there are differences in the prediction mechanisms of the models between the northern stations and the southern stations.
 At southern stations, the obtained $\widehat{\beta}_2(t)$ shows that there is a negative relationship in the spring and a positive relationship in the late fall, but no relationship in the remaining period of the year.
 This phenomenon is concordant with the result obtained in \cite{FLIRTI}, where the authors obtained the same relationships in the same periods of time.
 However, our iFME model additionally suggests that, at the northern stations, the relationship between temperature and precipitation may differ from that of southern stations.
 This may be explained by the differences in mean temperatures and climatic characteristics between the two regions.

 Finally, Figure \ref{fig: BIC curves of CW} displays the values of modified BIC for varying number of expert component for the proposed models on Canadian weather data.
-According to these plots, FME-Lasso and iFME select $K=2$, while FME selects $K=3$.
+According to these values, FME-Lasso and iFME select $K=2$, while FME selects $K=3$.